 An explicit definition of inclusive education has not been found.
-However, the term was used in the first initial report submitted by Kuwait under article 35 of the UN Convention on the Rights of Persons with Disabilities (CRPD) with reference to the integration of students with disabilities in general education to avoid their social and psychological isolation.
+However, the term was used in the first initial report submitted by Kuwait under Article 35 of the UN Convention on the Rights of Persons with Disabilities (CRPD) with reference to the integration of students with disabilities in general education to avoid their social and psychological isolation.

 Special education needs

-Law No. 8 of 2010 regarding the rights of people with disabilities, amended in 2017, reiterates the protection for Kuwaiti citizens with disabilities, as well as children of a Kuwaiti woman who is not a Kuwaiti, within the limits of health and educational care rights mentioned in the law (art.
+Law No. 8 of 2010 regarding the rights of people with disabilities, amended in 2017, reiterates the protection of Kuwaiti citizens with disabilities within the limits of health and education care rights mentioned in the law (Art.
 2).
-In its Chapter II, art.
-4 stipulates that “taking into account the special needs of persons with disabilities and taking the necessary facilitative arrangements, the government provides regular, integrated and continuous services for persons with disabilities on an equal basis with others in the following areas: (…) Educational and cultural in all educational stages, including kindergarten, in a manner that is compatible with the capabilities of people with physical, sensory and mental disabilities”.
-Art.
-9 sets the commitment for the government to provide education and training services and teaching aids to persons with disabilities, including “slow learning and learning difficulties categories”, on an equal basis with others, taking into account their special needs of communication, language and facilitative arrangements, and providing them with specialized educational and professional staff to address their needs.
-The integration of learners with disabilities, “slow learners” and students with learning difficulties at all education levels is required to be “commensurate with their sensory, physical and mental capabilities” (art.
+Article 4 stipulates that ‘Taking into account the special needs of persons with disabilities and taking the necessary facilitative arrangements, the government provides regular, integrated and continuous services for persons with disabilities on an equal basis with others in the following areas: ...
+Educational and cultural in all educational stages, including kindergarten, in a manner that is compatible with the capabilities of people with physical, sensory and mental disabilities’.
+Article 9 sets the commitment of the government to provide education and training services and teaching aids to persons with disabilities, including ‘slow learning and learning difficulties categories’, on an equal basis with others, taking into account their special needs of communication, language and facilitative arrangements, and providing them with specialized education and professional staff to address their needs.
+The integration of learners with disabilities, ‘slow learners’ and students with learning difficulties at all education levels is required to be ‘commensurate with their sensory, physical and mental capabilities’ (Art.
 10).

 Ethnic and linguistic groups

-The discovering and nurturing project of Gifted students (Scientists of the Future) is enlisted among the Kuwait National Development Plan’s (A New Kuwait Vision 2035) key projects to be completed by 2020.
-The project aims to establish and operate 48 classes for gifted students in public schools, identify 720 gifted students (boys and girls) at an early age in the sciences and mathematics; enroll 270 students throughout the term of the project and to generally improve the quality of the education system in the country.
+Scientists of the Future, a programme for discovering and nurturing gifted students, was included among the key projects of A New Kuwait Vision 2035, with an eye toward completion in 2020.
+The project aimed to establish and operate 48 classes for gifted students in public schools, identify 720 gifted students (boys and girls) at an early age in the sciences and mathematics, enroll 270 students throughout the term of the project and generally improve the quality of the education system in the country.